Buttery, silky smooth and easy to make! These Homemade Soft Caramels are my favorite thing to make for Christmas!

 The BEST Soft Homemade Caramels

 Caramels can seem daunting but all you need to make them perfect is a little patience and a candy thermometer!
 You drizzle in the evaporated milk a little at a time, that’s to help it absorb evenly and makes the silky smooth texture.
 Remember, be patient!
 Once you try these caramels you will be obsessed and being making them every year like me.
+One big tip is to not stir the mixture too intensely.
+You don’t want it to come up too high on the sides of the pan because then you might get some crystallization, which is what you don’t want!

 How to Make Homemade Caramels

 Use your candy thermometer and pay close attention to the temperature!
 If you overheat the mixture your caramels won’t be soft.
 Have your dish that you’ll pour your caramel into already prepped and ready so as soon as you reach the right temperature, you can pour them into the dish to set.
+If you’re old school or at a high altitude you can always do the cold water test to find the exact soft ball stage for your town.
+But I have made some recipe notes for higher altitudes!
+It’s what I personally bake/cook at so I always list adjustments for us high-living folks.
+But if you’re at sea level, the traditional candy temperatures will work perfectly for you!

 Part of the fun of making your own caramels is that you can cut them into any shape you want!
 Long pieces, squares, big pieces, small pieces, it’s up to you!
 I usually end up with a variety of sizes.
 I use pieces of wax paper to wrap my caramels to give them a polished look when I deliver them.